Inner Strength

 Relationships, at first glance, appear to be an outer resource rather than inner capital—and they are.
 However, the skills of relating are a significant inner resource that can rescue us during the most trying circumstances.
 If social anxieties reign, we will suffer alone.
 Consequently, learning the intricate skills of interaction, embracing humility, sincerity, and vulnerabilities can save us in moments of emotional distress.
 We can’t learn these critical skills when overly distressed.

 Diana Fosha explains that relationships are key for developing emotional regulation skills.
 She explains that “optimally, affects develop in the transitional space between self and other, where they can unfold, evolve, and resonate, acquiring meaning and enrichment as they are reflected by the other.
 By seeing one’s affects outside oneself, so to speak, in the countenance of the other, they become more real.
-The experience of affects becomes more alive, textured, and differentiated with layers of associations; affects thus shared are integrated into the individual’s repertoire to contribute to inner resourcefulness” (2000, location 884).
+The experience of affects becomes more alive, textured, and differentiated with layers of associations; affects thus shared are integrated into the individual’s repertoire to contribute to inner resourcefulness” (Fosha, 2000).

 Habits of Action

 Responding to stress with action is a habit.
 If we habitually act instead of withdraw, it becomes automatic.
 I’m not suggesting blindly react in fierce defense–this can be maladaptive.
 Basically, the goal is responding to emotion productively and effectively.
 Jennifer Maanavi, Owner, CEO and Co-Founder of Physique 57 has experienced her share of difficulty.
-She counsels “being strong relies on the efficient use of energy,” she continues “indecision saps energy and promotes the failure to act, so learn to be decisive.
+She counsels, “Being strong relies on the efficient use of energy,” she continues, “indecision saps energy and promotes the failure to act, so learn to be decisive.
 I consider that a gift you give to yourself and others” (Daum, 2017).

-I found that after the the initial shock of tragedy, its the first action that appears formidable.
+I found that after the the initial shock of tragedy, it’s the first action that appears formidable.
 If we can make just one decisive action at the beginning, the next action is not so terrifying.

 Self Compassion